Project 0

 A screenshot showing the Jupyter Notebook app.

-To confirm that TensorFlow is installed, execute the Check TensorFlow Notebook and ensure that the version of TensorFlow is printed out.
+To confirm that TensorFlow is installed, execute the Check TensorFlow Notebook and ensure that the correct version of TensorFlow is printed out.
 Congratulations, TensorFlow should be installed successfully on your machine.
 We will start using it a few weeks into the course.